No Tax on Overtime: What to Know in 2025

 When employees receive overtime wages, you calculate and withhold taxes the same way as you do for regular wages.
 You must remit all withheld taxes to the proper agencies and report income and taxes on Form 941 and each employee’s W-2 form.

-What is the new “No Tax on Overtime” law?
+What is the new “no tax on overtime” law?

-Like another popular provision,”No tax on tips,” the “No Tax on Overtime” is a key component of the One Big Beautiful Bill Act (OBBBA).
 This legislation allows a federal income tax deduction specifically for overtime pay, aiming to provide financial relief to eligible workers through tax deductions on overtime wages.

-How does the “No Tax on Overtime” law work?
+How does the “no tax on overtime” law work?

-The “No Tax on Overtime” only applies to nonexempt employees who work FLSA-qualified overtime.
+The “no tax on overtime” only applies to nonexempt employees who work FLSA-qualified overtime.
 The tax deduction would not be available to highly compensated employees.
 Employees can only claim a tax deduction on overtime federal income taxes if they make up to $160,000 and have a Social Security number.

-And, the “No Tax on Overtime” only applies to federal income tax.
+And, the “no tax on overtime” only applies to federal income tax.
 Still, several states are also considering a no tax on tips and overtime law as well.

 Do employers still withhold taxes on overtime?